 (1) The Associate Administrator for the Mission Support Directorate, the NASA Center Directors, and the Executive Director for Headquarters Operations shall be responsible for providing leadership, direction, and resources to ensure that required employee and organizational development activities support the Agency's near and long-term needs.

 c.
-The Assistant Administrator for Human Capital Management shall:
+The Chief Human Capital Officer shall:

 (1) Be responsible and accountable for providing overall executive leadership and strategic policy direction for the Agency's technical, functional, leadership, and organizational training and development programs.

 (2) Serve as the Chair of the Training and Development Advisory Council.
 Duties of the Chair may be delegated.